Find the Right Factory For Your New Custom Product

 The factories that fall under #2 “Responsive” are in the sweet spot.
 A responsive, attentive supplier that doesn’t go overboard with solicitation is, in our opinion, a great sign that you and this factory could be a good match.

-Looking for some product love and can’t find a suitable mate?
+[Looking for some product love and can’t find a suitable mate?
+We can help.]

-Once you’ve done the above, you will have a shortlist of potential factory candidates with whom you can communicate clearly and who look like they would be a good fit for manufacturing your product.
+Once you’ve done the above, you should have a shortlist of potential factory candidates containing only those you can communicate with clearly and who look like they would be a good fit for manufacturing your product.

-In much the same way that asking the right questions quickly tells you which factories know their stuff, which do not, the quality of the questions your factory point-of-contact asks you can tell you a lot.
+In much the same way that asking the right questions tells you which factories know their stuff and which do not, the quality of the questions your factory asks you tells you a lot, too.

 Consider the following: